jakobjassmann/ecodes-dk-lidar/README.md

 ## Repository Structure
 ```
-/
+/                 root folder
-|- data/ - empty place-holder for the data (needs to be imported from external sources).
+|- data/          empty, place-holder for the data (needs to be imported from external sources).
-|- dk_lidar/ - contains the python package for data processing.
+|- dk_lidar/      contains the python package for data processing.
-|- log/ - empty place-holder for log file storage.
+|- log/           empty, place-holder for log file storage.
-|- scratch/ - empty place-holder for temporary data handling.
+|- scratch/       empty, place-holder for temporary data handling.
-|- scripts/ - contains all bash and python scritps using the dk_lidar package for processsing.
+|- scripts/       contains all bash and python scritps using the dk_lidar package for processsing.
 ```

 ##